DoubleARon96/battleships_mk2/README.md

 ### Game Workflow

  flow of the game:
-1. it has a player input for the players choosen name
+1. it has a player input for the players chosen name
-2. there is a guilde of what you use as the input. this is the: 0,0
+2. there is a guide of what you use as the input. this is the: 0,0
-3. also if the player dose write in the wrong one it will ask again untill they get it right.
+3. also if the player dose write in the wrong one it will ask again until they get it right.
 4. the player has 10 shots, that counts down every time they have a turn
 5. when it run down to zero it will print a win or lose statement also if all three ships are hit it will end and pint the win statement.